-Events in 2014 have once again highlighted the need for improvements in the area of vulnerability coordination.
-Historically, foundational work on best practices, policy and process for vulnerability disclosure focused on bi-lateral coordination and does not adequately address the current complexities of vulnerability coordination.
-Factors such as a vibrant open source development community, the proliferation of bug bounty programs, third party software and the support challenges facing CSIRTs are just a few of the complicating aspects.
+Historically, foundational work on best practices, policy and process for vulnerability disclosure focused on bi-lateral coordination and did not adequately address the current complexities of multi-party vulnerability coordination.
+Factors such as a vibrant open source development community, the proliferation of bug bounty programs, third party software, supply chain vulnerabilities, and the support challenges facing CSIRTs and PSIRTs are just a few of the complicating aspects.

 Develop and execute a strategy for improving vulnerability coordination globally.